Saint James the Greater

 From a forgotten field to the Camino

-That discovery transformed an obscure corner of northern Spain into Santiago de Compostela, one of the most significant pilgrimage destinations in the Christian world — and James into the patron saint of Spain itself.
+That discovery transformed an obscure corner of northern Spain into Santiago de Compostela, its cathedral now one of the most significant pilgrimage destinations in the Christian world — and James into the patron saint of Spain itself.
 The scallop shell associated with the Camino de Santiago still marks the route today, carried by pilgrims walking the same paths toward the same shrine, in honor of an apostle whose actual biblical story ends abruptly, decades before any of it existed.

 Trivia